cwinters/cwinters.github.io/_posts/2015-10-03-recipe-for-sqitch-on-codeship.md

 assume that it should be managing everything in your database, or generally stick its fingers where they don't belong.

-David Wheeler (the author) has put a ton of work into making instatllation straightforward, as evidenced by the substantial list of installation alternatives (`cpan` and `cpanm`, `apt-get`, `homebrew`, `yum`) on the homepage.
+David Wheeler (the author) has put a ton of work into making installation straightforward, as evidenced by the substantial list of installation alternatives (`cpan` and `cpanm`, `apt-get`, `homebrew`, `yum`) on the homepage.